20 High Paying Jobs ($100K+) That Don’t Require a Degree. They’re Hiring Now

 If you’ve ever driven past a construction site and wondered who’s making the real money, it’s the manager.
 Overseeing building projects pays anywhere from $100,000 to $140,000, and the industry isn’t slowing down.

-No degree required, just experience, strong leadership skills, and an understanding of budgeting and deadlines.
-Many start as laborers or trade workers before moving up.
-Certifications like the Certified Construction Manager (CCM) help, but aren’t mandatory.
+No degree required, just leadership skills, experience, and the ability to manage budgets and deadlines.
+Many start as laborers or trade workers before moving up, making this one of the top trade jobs that pay $100k.

-The work is hands-on, fast-paced, and constantly evolving.
 With infrastructure projects ramping up nationwide, good construction managers are in demand.
 If you can juggle schedules, budgets, and egos while keeping projects on track, this is a path to serious income.

-24 Jobs That Pay Decent, But Many People Think They Are Too Good For
+Related: 24 Jobs That Pay Decent, But Many People Think They Are Too Good For

 Nuclear Reactor Operator